Manurocker95/Anim3DS/readme.txt

 New version of RipEX, originally made by DARKXEX

-You can watch anime with this ONLY on New3DS/New2DS.
+You can watch anime with this.

 What does this have that the original doesn't?

 - UI
-- Background Music
+- Background Music (Disabled for now cz of UX)
 - You can search an anime by URL
 - You can search an anime by name
 - You can select an anime and select a previous episode